omidarmat/onLearn/sql.md

 FROM comments;
 ```

-This will simply return the commet record with the maxium value for the `id` comlumn.
+This will simply return the comment record with the maxium value for the `id` column.
 You can use any other aggregate function and see the results.
-You can understand the all these functions actually take a big column of values and performs some kind of calculation or math operation on all those different values and return just one single value.
+All these functions actually take a big column of values and performs some kind of calculation or math operation on all those different values and return just one single value.

 Remember that when using an aggregate function, we cannot do a normal select next to it.
 For instance, you cannot `SUM(id)` and `SELECT id` at the same time in a query: